Call for Contributions

 - Submissions of presentation slides: November 5, 2024.

-How to submit: Please submit a one-page PDF with the title of your talk, the name and affiliation of the authors, and a short bio of the presenter.
+How to submit: Please submit a one-page PDF with the title and abstract of your talk, the name and affiliation of the authors, and a short bio of the presenter.
 Please send your file by email to the workshop organizers: Yan Liu (yan.liu@concordia.ca), Wahab Hamou-Lhadj (wahab.hamou-lhadj@concordia.ca), and Naser Ezzati (nezzatijivan@brocku.ca).

 Proceedings: Please note that OXAI does not publish workshop proceedings.
 Presenters should submit an electronic copy of their slides, which will be posted on this website shortly after the event.
 There is no requirement for originality in the work presented; previously published or submitted research is also welcome.
 If applicable, please include a link to the prior publication or submission with your presentation.